FlowWest/fishFoodMWD/README.md

 Detailed data on rice field drainage conveyance systems that move water between farm fields and the Delta and its watershed is essential to scale up fish food production management actions.
-This project—a collaborative effort between FlowWest, RD108, the California Rice Commission, the Metropolitan Water District of Southern California, and CalTrout—addresses the significant information gap around the system of natural channels, canals, and structures that move flows (and in some cases fish) to and from these fields.
+This project addresses the significant information gap around the system of natural channels, canals, and structures that move flows (and in some cases fish) to and from these fields.
+The analysis was completed by FlowWest with funding from the Metropolitan Water District of Southern California (MWD) and technical support from RD108, the California Rice Commission, and CalTrout.

 FlowWest assembled a quantitative spatial database of the Sacramento Valley rice field drainage system, mapping and calculating drainage